 When a family faces the reality that their loved one’s health is failing, they will be offered options regarding hospice care services.
 Generally, there are two venues for hospice care, the inpatient facility—a unit in a hospital or a designated hospice facility—or home hospice.
 The benefits of hospice at home vs facility-based hospice environments include:

-- Patients in the final phase of life often request that they die at home versus an inpatient care facility.
+- Patients in the final phase of life often request that they die at home versus in an inpatient care facility.
 The familiar surroundings of home are comforting to the dying.
 In most cases, they can sleep in their own bedroom, as hospice care services provide special beds and other equipment that can be situated in the bedroom.

 - In-home hospice relieves stress for the family.
 When hospice services are provided in the home, family members who have been shouldering much of the caregiving now have a support team that will share much of the patient care duties.